satori-com/satori-video-sdk-cpp/docs/reference.md

 | `BATCH`            | Pass every frame to the processing callback                |

 In live mode, the SDK sends frames to your image callback based on the incoming frame rate.
-If your callback lags behind, the framework drops frames to stay in sync with the frame rate.
+If your callback lags behind, the SDK drops frames to stay in sync with the frame rate.
 This mode is available for RTM channel streams, camera input, and files.
 **Use live mode for bots running in production.**

-In batch (test) mode, the framework waits for your image callback to finish before sending it another frame, so no frames are dropped.
+In batch (test) mode, the SDK waits for your image callback to finish before sending it another frame, so no frames are dropped.
 This mode is only available for files.
 **Only use `batch` mode for testing.**